Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 On the other hand, if a tree is arranged in a star like format we can deduce the maximum number of leaves, which is n - 1.

+**Now describe an algorithm (do not program it) that takes as input such a tree and returns its number of leaves.
+A leaf in a graph is a vertex with degree 1.**